Kamala Harris might alter big tech regulation Roe v. Wade reversal could hinder data privacy rights

 J.D.
 Vance's tech policy is likely to focus on bolstering competition with China while addressing perceived political biases amid big tech platforms like Google and Meta.

 U.S. Senator J.D.
-Vance's ties to the tech sector and the 2024 Republican platform signal a different approach to tech policy under a Trump administration compared with the current Biden administration.
+Vance's ties to the tech sector and the 2024 Republican platform signal a different approach to tech policy under a Trump administration compared to the current Biden administration.

 In picking Vance, R-Ohio, as his running mate, former President Donald Trump is bringing on someone who has taken strong tech-related policy positions on China and political bias in big tech.
 Since 2023 in his time serving as a U.S. senator, Vance has introduced and co-sponsored bills targeting Chinese involvement in U.S. markets.
 He sent a letter to Google voicing concerns about political bias in its AI model and endorsed repealing Section 230, which gives immunity to big tech companies from outside content posted on their platforms.